aws/aws-eks-best-practices/content/cluster-autoscaling/index.md

 ![](./architecture.png)

-This guide will provide a mental model for configuring the Cluster Autoscaler and choosing the best set of tradeoffs to meet your organization’s requirements.
+This guide will provide a mental model for configuring the Cluster Autoscaler and choosing the best set of tradeoffs to meet your organization's requirements.
 While there is no single best configuration, there are a set of configuration options that enable you to trade off performance, scalability, cost, and availability.
 Additionally, this guide will provide tips and best practices for optimizing your configuration for AWS.

 ### Glossary

 The following terminology will be used frequently throughout this document.
 These terms can have broad meaning, but are limited to the definitions below for the purposes of this document.

 **Scalability** refers to how well the Cluster Autoscaler performs as your Kubernetes Cluster increases in number of pods and nodes.
-As scalability limits are reached, the Cluster Autoscaler’s performance and functionality degrades.
+As scalability limits are reached, the Cluster Autoscaler's performance and functionality degrades.
 As the Cluster Autoscaler exceeds its scalability limits, it may no longer add or remove nodes in your cluster.

 **Performance** refers to how quickly the Cluster Autoscaler is able to make and execute scaling decisions.
 A perfectly performing Cluster Autoscaler would instantly make a decision and trigger a scaling action in response to stimuli, such as a pod becoming unschedulable.